dealingwith/daniel-industries/_posts/2026-05-31-when-machines-make-the-incompetent-more-confident.md

 >
 > [ _~1000 more words of slop_ ]

-_Even recreating the bold text here makes me a little ill_

-There is more going on that would lead someone to generate such a document _and_ immediately share it with their coworkers--her pain is real and should not be dismissed[^1]--but the fact that the AI became the intermediary for this communication simply intensified all the pitfalls of less experienced product thinking:
+There are other factors involved that would lead someone to generate such a document _and_ immediately share it with their coworkers--their pain is real and should not be dismissed[^1]--but the fact that the AI became the intermediary for this communication simply intensified all the pitfalls of less experienced product thinking:

 - Trying to develop solutions before fully understanding the problems
 - Not understanding the context: